 Hughes Hall is delighted to award college prizes, kindly provided by many different benefactors.
-These general and subject-specific prizes are awarded to all students who achieve First Class Honours in BA, LLM and MCL, or who achieve Distinction or Merit in MASt and Part III Medicine.
-There are also some subject-specific awards.
-Congratulations to all last year’s prizewinners!
+These general and subject-specific prizes are awarded to all students who achieve an overall First Class Honours or Distinction on their undergraduate or postgraduate course, or receive a departmental or national/international prize.
+Congratulations to all recent prizewinners!

 Dr Edwin S.H.
-Leong has provided a very generous benefaction to Hughes Hall to fund student travel.
-We are extremely grateful for this financial support.
+Leong has provided a very generous benefaction to Hughes Hall to fund student travel, and we are extremely grateful for this financial support.
 As a result, Hughes Hall can offer travel grants (normally up to £250 p.a.) for all other subject areas, to:

 Case study: Alana Baker MPhil Public Policy (2017) and Recipient of Hughes Hall Travel Grant